Krasnodon

-Krasnodon came under control of pro-Russian separatists in early 2014, and was incorporated into the Luhansk People's Republic (LNR).
-Since then, it has been continually controlled by the LNR, and since 2022, explicitly by Russia.
+Krasnodon came under the control of pro-Russian forces in early 2014, and was incorporated into the Lugansk People's Republic.
+Since then, it has been continually controlled by the LNR, and since 2022, by Russia.
+Under the de facto administration, the city retains its name as Krasnodon and serves as the administrative center of the Krasnodon Municipal Okrug.

 History

 20th century

 In the early 1910s, rich coal deposits were discovered in the area of the Donbas around modern Krasnodon.
 Entrepreneurs flocked to the area, and a number of coal mines were dug.
 A settlement began to grow along the left bank of the Velyka Kamianka, a tributary of the Donets River, known as Sorokyne.
 In 1914, the first coal was actually mined.
 This year is usually considered to be the official date of the founding of the settlement, Sorokyne.
 In 1916, 3,105 people lived in Sorokyne, and 776 miners worked at the mines.

-Sorokyne saw fighting during the Russian Civil War, and changed hands several times.
+During World War I and the Ukrainian War of Independence, Sorokyne changed hands several times.
 The intense fighting destroyed the mines and most of the settlement.
-Eventually, it was captured by the Bolsheviks in December 1919, who established stable control over Ukraine and established the communist Soviet Union on much of the former territory of the Russian Empire.
+Eventually, it was captured by the Bolsheviks in December 1919.
+Afterwards it was administratively part of the Donets Governorate of Ukraine.

 The Soviet regime restored and modernized the destroyed mines, and began construction on new mines.
 A local newspaper has been published in the city since September 1930.
 Sorokyne became a major center of coal mining in the Donbas.
 On 28 October 1938, by a decision of the Presidium of the Supreme Soviet of the Ukrainian Soviet Socialist Republic, the mining settlement of Sorokyne was renamed to Krasnodon and given city status.
 By 1939, 22,220 people lived in Krasnodon.